JGCRI/gcam-doc/fusion.md

-The values in the `[ ]` name the variables from the local scope to be made available in the closure.
-Including an `&` in from of the variable indicates to pass by reference.
+The values in the `[ ]` names the variables from the local scope to be made available in the closure.
+Including an `&` in front of the variable indicates to pass by reference.
 Simply providing the `&` indicates make available all local variables by reference.